openshift-knative/deviate/README.md

 3.  **Manages `release-next` Branch (Fork's Rolling Development Line)**:
     *   Ensures the fork's branch corresponding to `branches.releaseNext` (e.g., `release-1.24` if upstream's latest is `1.24`) is up-to-date with the upstream's main development line (e.g., `upstream/main`).
     *   Applies fork-specific patches to this `release-next` branch.
+    *   **Note on Fork-Specific Builds**: `deviate` focuses on Git history synchronization and patch application.
+Custom build or code generation steps (e.g., `make generate-dockerfiles`, `make some-other-target`) that might have been part of older synchronization scripts should typically be integrated into your CI/CD pipeline.
+This pipeline runs on the branch that `deviate` prepares and proposes for merge via a Pull Request, ensuring these steps are executed on the fully synchronized code before merging.
 4.  **Processes Existing Release Branches**:
     *   For each existing release branch in the fork (e.g., `release-1.23`) that also exists upstream:
         *   If `resyncReleases.enabled` is true, `deviate` checks for new commits on the *upstream* release branch (e.g., `upstream/release-1.23`) that are not yet on the fork's corresponding release branch.